-WSF, TANF and SNAP has continued to foster a strong relationship when it comes to supporting each other's efforts, working with the community, each other's customers, communication, as well as referrals and success.
+WSF, TANF and SNAP haves continued to foster a strong relationship when it comes to supporting each other's efforts, working with the community, each other's customers, communication, as well as referrals and success.
 Our relationship began over 10 years ago and continues to remain in place until today.
+Fulton has had a relationship with these programs for over 10 years.